Windshield Repair & Auto Insurance Glass Claims

 • Coming up with fake glass damage claims:

 Once they have your windshield insurance information, some con artists charge your auto insurer for several windshield replacements without your knowledge.

 How to Avoid an Auto Glass Claim Scam

 Dawn Houpt, vice president of claims at The Graham Co., an insurance brokerage in Philadelphia, says the best way to avoid a repair swindle if a rock chips or cracks your windshield is to work directly with your auto insurance company agent or provider.

 “Consumers should always report damage directly to their insurer’s claim department before authorizing any work be performed,” Houpt says.
 That ensures you receive good customer service and can take advantage of every available option (like a comprehensive warranty) if something goes awry.

 “An agent or carrier may also have a suggestion for a repair service or shop based on policyholder feedback and shop history,” says Kipker, the Safelite executive.

-Houpt says auto insurance companies typically maintain a roster of approved glass repair shops.
+Houpt says auto insurance companies typically maintain a roster of approved glass repair shops, through their windshield insurance coverage.
 But no matter where you take your car, Houpt recommends asking these questions before authorizing glass repairs:

 • Does the repairer have certification from SafeTech, the National Glass Association or the Auto Glass Replacement Safety Standards Council?
 This will show the shop meets industry standards.